 1. Homer Simpson

-Instances like these (and many, many others) are really all the evidence you need to see why Homer has nabbed this top spot, illustrating as they do how – despite any foolish and selfish moments – he always comes through for his kids no matter the personal cost.
+Examples like these are all the evidence you need to see why Homer has nabbed this top spot, illustrating how – despite his many foolish or selfish moments – Homer will always come through for his kids, no matter the personal cost.
 And at the end of the day, that’s the measure of a truly great dad.

 Agree?
 Disagree?
 Let me know in the comments below, or on Twitter or Facebook!